matteocrippa/StoryboardEnum/README.md

 ## Usage

-First of all make sure that inside your `AppDelegate` func `` we have this snippet:
+First of all make sure that inside your `AppDelegate` func `didFinishLaunchingWithOptions` we have this snippet:

 ```swift
 window = UIWindow(frame:UIScreen.mainScreen().bounds)